Data-Science-for-Linguists-2022/Child-Vocab-Development/README.md

 *Running*: To run the code, you will need a [Jupyter Notebook interface](https://docs.jupyter.org/en/latest/install.html).
 You can also run the code on [Google Colab](https://colab.research.google.com/).

-Below is a list of required libraries and packages that are not included in the Python Standard Library, as well as their versions tested in this project:
+Below is a list of required libraries and packages that are not included in the Python Standard Library, as well as the version tested in this project:

 - Gensim (4.1.2)
 - Matplotlib (3.4.3)